 If you have concerns over a particular area (e.g. the user experience) then I can focus more on that area.
 But I will always provide a holistic overview to put the site in context.

 The report won’t just list issues with the site.
-It will also prioritise them and suggest some possible fixes.
+It will also prioritize them and suggest some possible fixes.

 How do you create a website review?

 Before I can review the site I need to understand what its role is.
 That means a conversation over Skype to discuss business objectives and success criteria.
 Don’t worry if you are unsure what these are, we can work through them together.